onqtam/headjack/docs/why/9_SELFORG.md

 >
 > The fourth step, talking, took place for humans.
 The basic idea is that the human capacity for social connection and shared attention and intention was coupled with the capacity to symbolically tag objects, processes, and commands.
 Then there emerged a syntactical processing structure that shifted the sharing of individual symbols into propositional language.
 It is here that we move from BIT into Justification Systems Theory." - [UTOK: The Unified Theory of Knowledge, by Gregg Henriques](https://www.goodreads.com/book/show/219729081-utok)

+> "**P - M => E formulation**: The control learning theory formulation that arises out of Behavioral Investment Theory and the bridge between operant conditioning and living control systems.
+It refers to the process by which perceptions are referenced against motivations which in turn activate emotions.
+This sensory-perceptual-motivational-emotional-motor loop can frame how animals are oriented to salient variables and shift their actions based on consequences.
+It also provides a conceptual bridge between Mind1 neurocognitive processes with Mind2 subjective conscious experiences." - [UTOK: The Unified Theory of Knowledge, by Gregg Henriques](https://www.goodreads.com/book/show/219729081-utok)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Complexity